Skyscanner/backpack/CONTRIBUTING.md

 **All Backpack components are written in Typescript or are being gradually migrated to Typescript.**

-As we're in the process of migrating all Backpack components to Typescript, we kindly request that engineers contributing changes to a component also assist in the migration of the respective component.
+As we're in the process of migrating all Backpack components to Typescript, we kindly request that engineers contributing changes to an existing component also migrate the respective component.

 ### Getting the code